tinahaibodi/GenderbiAIs/README.md

 # Removing Gender Bias from Candidate Application System

+note: this repo is missing my csv data due to privacy so when cloning/using this repo keep in mind that you must use your own raw csv data to make this work

 ## Getting Started

 Follow these instructions to get you a copy of the project up and running on your local machine for development and testing purposes